Sudarshan50/Numerical-Investigation-of-Time-Temperature-Profile-in-Microwave-Heating-Process/README.md

 particle with the power input of the microwave.
 It also advocated for the development of feedback control modules for modeling tools to re-work the simulation results for multiple constraints of variables.
-We have made efforts to develop a running code of `C++` to solve the differential equation using `fourth order Runge- Kutta Method` and also to run a simulation of the same on `COMSOLE Multiphysics Software`.
+We have made efforts to develop a running code of `C++` to solve the differential equation using `Fourth order Runge- Kutta Method` and also to run a simulation of the same on `COMSOLE Multiphysics Software`.

 <img src="/COMSOL/coms.png" width="650" height = "200"> <img style="padding-left: 10px"> <img src="/COMSOL/c++.png" width="100" height = "100">